pi-star-2025/pi_star/Misc/Universe/End_Of_Time/walking.md

 So this is still in our bodies; these heaven and hell paths with the former being based on walking.

 The Devil was a super powerful seer of time, but it shows in this world he didn't take us seriously.
 He even calls us after 20,000/30,000 BC over-inflated cartoons.

+...

+The sun has mastered how we walk with the mathematical consciousness of a seer of a time, which allows the sun to understand all future possibilities.
+Enough to wrap around as red/blue/green.

+As the sun learns all the reasons we walk with the consciousness of a human/standing-being, it will help us advance towards the end-of-time.
+These simulations are mathematically the mind of the star around all of us.